casanovg/timonel/timonel-updater/README.md

    0xFF bytes - creating a NOP sled.
 If the chip looses power or otherwise resets, it wont enter the bootloader, sliding in to the upgrader restarting the process.

-2) erase and write bootloader:
+2) Erase and write bootloader:
    The flash pages for the new bootloader are erased and rewritten from start to finish.

-3) install the trampoline:
+3) Install the trampoline:
    The fake ISR table which was erased in step one is now written to - a trampoline is added, simply forwarding any requests to the new bootloader's interrupt vector table.
 At this point the viral upgrader has completed it's life cycle and has disabled itself.
 It should never run again, booting